Active listening: Environmental barriers

-Physiological Barriers
+Physiological barriers

 Physiological barriers are those that are brought about by the listener's body.
 They can be temporary or permanent.
 Hearing loss and deficiencies are usually permanent boundaries.
 Temporary physiological barriers include headaches, earaches, hunger or fatigue of the listener.
 Another physiological boundary is the difference between the slow rate of most speech and the brain's ability to process that information.
 Typically, the brain can process around 500 words per minute while the average rate of speech for speakers is 125 words per minute.
 This difference make it easy for the mind to wander.

-Psychological Barriers
+Psychological barriers

 Psychological barriers interfere with one's willingness and mental capacity for listening.
 Pre-existing biases can lead to listening to someone else's argument for its weaknesses, ignoring its strengths.
 This can lead to a competitive advantage in a political debate, or by a journalist to provoke a strong response from an interviewee, and is known as "ambushing".
 Individuals in conflict often blindly contradict each other.
 On the other hand, if one finds that the other party understands, an atmosphere of cooperation can be created.

 Shift response

-"Shift response is the general tendency of a speaker in a conversation to affix attention to their position."
-This is a type of conversational narcissism—the tendency of listeners to turn the topic to themselves without showing sustained interest in others.
+Shift response is a type of conversational narcissism—the tendency of listeners to turn the topic to themselves without showing sustained interest in others.
 A support response is the opposite of a shift response; it is an attention giving method and a cooperative effort to focus the conversational attention on the other person.
 Instead of being me-oriented like shift response, it is we-oriented.
 It is the response a competent communicator is most likely to use.